JoannaBy/JoannaBy.github.io/_pages/publications.md

 * Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm.
 Frontiers in Digital Humanities, 5.
 2018. https://doi.org/10.3389/fdigh.2018.00004

 ### Other
+* A book review of [Reading beyond the female: The relationship between perception of author gender and literary quality](https://socjolingwistyka.ijp.pan.pl/index.php/SOCJO/article/view/55/95) in Socjolingiwistyka, 33.
+2019.
 * blog post: [Using ‘Stylo’ with languages other than English](https://computationalstylistics.github.io/blog/stylo_and_languages/)
 * Byszuk, J. Tracing Showrunners’ Impact.
 Book of Abstracts AIUCD 2018.
 190-192.